Collectively Enhanced Interactions in Solid-state Spin Qubits

 which is again independent of the size of the ensemble after rescaling with $N$.

 However, this is not the case for $T_1^{0 \to 1}$ processes.
 Both the $\ket{0}$ and the $\ket{W}$ state are strongly affected by such processes, since the existence of any additional spin in the $m_s =1$ state corresponds to an effective magnetic impurity; this impurity modifies the energy of the collective state, thus tuning it out of resonance with the NV qubit.
 Additionally, this new state is also no longer an eigenstate of the Hamiltonian; numerical simulations demonstrate that this state dephases very quickly due to dipolar interactions within the ensemble.
-Thus, since any single spin $T_1^{0 \to 1}$ error will immediately dephase the collective state, the effective decoherence rate owing to $p_{T_1}^{0\to 1}$ is enhanced by $N$ and scales with the size of the ensemble.
+Thus, since any single spin $T_1^{0 \to 1}$ error will immediately decohere the collective state, the effective error rate owing to $p_{T_1}^{0\to 1}$ is enhanced by $N$ and scales with the size of the ensemble.

 While the system size scaling of $p_{T_1}^{0\to 1}$ errors might seem unfortunate, in solid-state spin systems, it is often the case that $T_1 \gg T_2$.
-Our proposed protocol is particularly useful in cases where $T_1/N$ remains longer than $T_2$, implying that the ensemble's decoherence is dominated by dephasing as opposed to the enhanced depolarization.
+Our proposed protocol is particularly useful in cases where $T_1/N$ remains longer than $T_2$, implying that the ensemble's noise is dominated by decoherence as opposed to the enhanced relaxation.
 The specific example of NV centers highlights this crucial point.
-The dephasing of the NV originates from fluctuating magnetic fields as neighboring pairs of dipoles flip-flop \cite{Balasubramanian2009,Bar-Gill2012}.
+The decoherence of the NV originates from fluctuating magnetic fields as neighboring pairs of dipoles flip-flop \cite{Balasubramanian2009,Bar-Gill2012}.
 Even at low temperatures it is impossible to freeze out such magnetic fluctuations and $T_2$ remains on the order of milliseconds \cite{Balasubramanian2009,Maurer2012}.
-On the other hand, the depolarization of the NV is thought to originate from an Orbach spin-phonon process; such a process has an \emph{exponential} dependence on temperature and implies that even moderate cooling can yield exceedingly long $T_1$ times ($\gg 1$s at cryogenic temperatures) \cite{Redman1991,Harrison2006,Takahashi2008}.
-By liquid nitrogen temperatures, the errors introduced by the enhanced $T_1$ processes are already sub-percent, enabling us to focus on the effects of dephasing.
-An alternate approach to combat the enhanced depolarization of the collective state is to utilize conventional dynamical decoupling techniques (e.g., WAHUHA) \cite{Waugh1968} to suppress dipolar interactions within the individual ensembles.
+On the other hand, the relaxation of the NV is thought to originate from an Orbach spin-phonon process; such a process has an \emph{exponential} dependence on temperature and implies that even moderate cooling can yield exceedingly long $T_1$ times ($\gg 1$s at cryogenic temperatures) \cite{Redman1991,Harrison2006,Takahashi2008}.
+By liquid nitrogen temperatures, the errors introduced by the enhanced $T_1$ processes are already sub-percent, enabling us to focus on the effects of decoherence.
+An alternate approach to combat the enhanced relaxation of the collective state is to utilize conventional dynamical decoupling techniques (e.g., WAHUHA) \cite{Waugh1968} to suppress dipolar interactions within the individual ensembles.